Buyers Guide > Radon Levels

 Radon in our Mountain Homes

-Colorado is 7th among U.S. states for radon concern because of the natural geology.
+Colorado is 7th highest in the U.S. states for radon concern because of the natural geology.
 Surveys show that homes in most Colorado counties have the potential for radon levels above EPA’s recommended action level.
-And the only way to know if a home has elevated levels of radon is to test it.
+The only way to know if a home has elevated levels of radon is to have it tested.

 Radon Testing In Summit County